msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

   - all smart phones and laptops have lock codes and can be wipped remotely
   - only use generated passwords that are managed via password safe
   - two factor authentication (additional dongle or app for pin)
+- Change of mindset: working remotely != "cheaper", but "We as tech-leaders need the best workers from around the world!" - that's an additional dimension to "think remote"

 ## Consequences
 ### If it works